projectara/greybus-spec/source/hardware_model.rst

 The Frame may physically eject any attached Modules through implementation-defined means.
-Any attached Module has exactly one primary interface, and may contain secondary interfaces, as described in :ref:`hardware-model-order.` The SVC may set the RELEASE sub-state of an Interface Block which is the primary interface to an attached module to RELEASE_ON for an implementation-defined duration, then set RELEASE to RELEASE_OFF, in order to attempt to eject the attached
+Any attached Module has exactly one primary interface, and may contain secondary interfaces, as described in :ref:`hardware-model-order`.
+The SVC may set the RELEASE sub-state of an Interface Block which is the primary interface to an attached module to RELEASE_ON for an implementation-defined duration, then set RELEASE to RELEASE_OFF, in order to attempt to eject the attached